kubesphere/website/content/en/docs/faq/observability/monitoring.md

 ## How to access the Prometheus console in KubeSphere

 The KubeSphere monitoring engine is powered by Prometheus.
-For debugging purposes, you may want to access the built-in Prometheus service via NodePort.
+For debugging purposes, you may want to access the built-in Prometheus service through a NodePort.
 Run the following command to change the service type to `NodePort`:

 ```bash
 kubectl edit svc -n kubesphere-monitoring-system prometheus-k8s